Upwork (NASDAQ:UPWK) Stock Price Up 4.3%

-Several brokerages have recently issued reports on UPWK.
+UPWK has been the topic of a number of research analyst reports.
+Needham & Company LLC initiated coverage on Upwork in a research report on Thursday.
+They set a “buy” rating and a $57.00 target price on the stock.
 BTIG Research upped their price objective on Upwork from $65.00 to $76.00 and gave the company a “buy” rating in a research report on Thursday, July 1st.
 Zacks Investment Research downgraded Upwork from a “hold” rating to a “strong sell” rating in a research report on Wednesday, August 4th.
-Needham & Company LLC began coverage on Upwork in a research report on Thursday.
-They issued a “buy” rating and a $57.00 price objective on the stock.
 Finally, MKM Partners upped their price objective on Upwork from $58.00 to $65.00 and gave the company a “buy” rating in a research report on Friday, July 30th.
 One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and seven have issued a buy rating to the company’s stock.
 According to MarketBeat, Upwork has a consensus rating of “Buy” and a consensus price target of $61.00.

 The stock has a market capitalization of $5.76 billion, a price-to-earnings ratio of -225.85 and a beta of 2.00.
 The company has a 50 day moving average of $48.70 and a 200 day moving average of $47.74.

-In other Upwork news, VP Eric Gilpin sold 3,324 shares of the company’s stock in a transaction dated Wednesday, August 18th.
-The stock was sold at an average price of $40.77, for a total transaction of $135,519.48.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Hayden Brown sold 1,313 shares of the company’s stock in a transaction dated Wednesday, August 18th.
-The stock was sold at an average price of $40.77, for a total value of $53,531.01.
-Following the sale, the chief executive officer now owns 701,593 shares of the company’s stock, valued at $28,603,946.61.
+In other Upwork news, CEO Hayden Brown sold 4,083 shares of the company’s stock in a transaction dated Tuesday, June 22nd.
+The stock was sold at an average price of $55.08, for a total transaction of $224,891.64.
+Following the completion of the sale, the chief executive officer now directly owns 673,855 shares in the company, valued at $37,115,933.40.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, VP Eric Gilpin sold 3,324 shares of the company’s stock in a transaction dated Wednesday, August 18th.
+The stock was sold at an average price of $40.77, for a total value of $135,519.48.
 The disclosure for this sale can be found here.
-Insiders have sold 68,251 shares of company stock valued at $3,190,771 over the last 90 days.
-25.30% of the stock is currently owned by insiders.
+Insiders sold 68,251 shares of company stock valued at $3,190,771 over the last quarter.
+Insiders own 25.30% of the company’s stock.

 Upwork, Inc operates an online marketplace that enables businesses to find, hire, and pay freelancers for short-term and longer-term projects.
 Its marketplace offerings include Upwork Basic, Upwork Plus, Upwork Business, Upwork Enterprise, and Upwork Payroll.
 The company was founded by Odysseas Tsatalos and Efstratios Karamanlakis in December 2013 and is headquartered in San Francisco, CA.